stephvk130/2025-MAMA-Prediction/README.md

 - Best Male Group
 - Song of the Year

-where the streaming data and youtube comments and like statistics are the main consideration.
+where the streaming data and youtube comments and like statistics are the main variables.

 We are interested in:
-- Does the award winner reflect the predictions we obtain from Spotify and Youtube data?
+- Does the award winners reflect the predictions we obtain from Spotify and Youtube data?
 - What is the performance of top groups this year (2025)?

 This repository contains: